 Trent Wells the retired USA gymnast allegedly used melted gummy bears!

-Away from competitions gymnasts will be back at their own gymnastics training facilities where coaches can experiment further without risking breaking any competition rules.
-Examples of coaches using products to improve the grip on bars includes coke (it opens up the grains of the wooden bars and allows the chalk to stick to the bar for longer).
+Away from competitions, gymnasts will be back at their own gymnastics training facilities where coaches can experiment further without risking breaking any competition rules.
+Examples of coaches using products to improve the grip on bars include coke (it opens up the grains of the wooden bars and allows the chalk to stick to the bar for longer).

-Coaches will also sand or velcro down areas of the bar which need more chalk to embed into the wood.
+Coaches will also sand or velcro down areas of the bar that need more chalk to embed into the wood.